spak9/mmkv_visualizer/README.md

 There are three ways you can use the following code:

-1. Web Application
+1. Web Application:

 The main way is to utilize the online web service provided at https://www.mmkv-visualizer.com/.
 You can simply drag & drop or choose an MMKV of your choice, then visualize the data.
 The visualizer allows you to iterate through different data type encodings (MMKV uses protobuf encoding) by simply clicking any table cell, as well as expand the data to get a deeper look.

-2. Local Web Application
+2. Local Web Application:

 For those who would like to run the service locally, all you need is `npm`:
 - `cd frontend`
 - `npm install`
 - `npm run dev`

-3. Python Parsing
+3. Python Parsing:

 If you'd like to use only the python code to parse the data itself, the parsing code can be found [here](https://github.com/spak9/mmkv_visualizer/blob/main/frontend/public/mmkv_parser.py).
 The main advantage of using this parsing code over the official python wrapper is that the official python wrapper does not allow you to see older data, while this parser can.
 This may be important for the inclined forensicator.